mtlynch/mtlynch.io/content/notes/zig-call-c-simple/index.md

 The thing that tripped me up in other Zig + C examples was that the C code was so complicated that it obscured the basic mechanics of calling into C code from Zig.

-To make Zig's C interop functionality simpler, I'll create a simple C application and library.
+To make Zig's C interop functionality simpler, I decided to create a simple C application and library.

 Here's my first C header file: